effectai/effect-network/docs/proposals.md

 ## Recycling of funds

-Once a cycle is finished the required funds are allocated to accepted proposals.
-Often there is a significant amount of budget left.
+Once a cycle is finished an amount of funds is allocated to accepted proposals.
+Often there is a an amount of budget left.
 What happens with this budget is called the *recycle strategy*.
 This strategy can always be adjusted by new proposals and consists of 3 segments: funds that go back to the treasury, funds that go to the fee pool, and funds that get burned.